Skip to main content

 Start_Of_Audit_Notification.jpg

 • On Day 15 of the Audit, all ACRs with outstanding audits will receive - if enabled - a 'Audit Reminder Notification'.
-On Day 31, all ACRs with outstanding audits will receive - if enabled - a 'Audit Reminder Notification' configured similar to the below example.
+On Day 31, all ACRs with outstanding audits will receive - if enabled - a 'Audit Reminder Notification' configured similarly to the below example.

 Audit_Notification_Reminder.jpg